Where Is Pesto's Birthplace?

-The classic basil pesto that many regard as the original and only pesto, can be traced to the city of Genoa in the Italian region of Liguria in the late 1800s.
-The question of whether it truly originated there though, is the cause of some debate.
+The classic basil pesto that many regard as the original and only pesto, hails from the city of Genoa in the Italian region of Liguria.

-Since then, the Genovese have fought hard to make their city the undisputed home of pesto.
+Since then, the Genovese have fought hard to make their city the undisputed birthplace of pesto.
 They honour their ingredients and recipe with a passion that can sometimes border on obsession.

 Speak to the locals and you'll quickly realise how strongly they feel about their beloved sauce.
 They insist that pesto is a living, breathing thing; an alchemy which can only exist in the temperate climate of its birthplace.